marksto/data-sources/README.md

 ## The Why

 Google Sheets is a great repository for small data.
-Spreadsheets empower business users with the means of [Illustrative Programming](https://martinfowler.com/bliki/IllustrativeProgramming.html), allow not to stall with obscure RDBMS interfaces and even give rise to ["code less" movements](https://codingisforlosers.com/).
+Spreadsheets release business users from the burden of interaction with obscure RDBMS systems while providing them with yet more powerful interface for entering and working with tabular data, allowing for [illustrative programming](https://martinfowler.com/bliki/IllustrativeProgramming.html) and even giving rise to ["code less" movements](https://codingisforlosers.com/) among IT laypeople (and it's totally ok).

-The major shortcoming of this approach becomes apparent when your data reaches the boundary of this "small" amount (which is precisely `400,000` cells per sheet for Google Sheets) and then exceeds it.
+Nowadays it seems to be ok to pick Google Spreadsheets for prototypes, internal tools or even real-world apps with short time-to-market terms.
+Sheets tend to be more of a database.
+The major shortcoming of this approach becomes apparent when your data reaches the boundary of this "small" amount (which is precisely `400,000` cells per sheet for Google Sheets) and then finally exceeds it (thanks to the combinatorial explosion of the denormalized data representation).

-The usual means, e.g. the built-in function `IMPORTRANGE`, do not help to solve this problem — dependent tables do not automatically receive notifications about the need to update their dependencies data.
+The usual means, e.g. the built-in function `IMPORTRANGE`, do not help to solve this problem — dependent tables do not automatically receive notifications about the need for their dependencies data updates.
 And even if they received such notifications, it is not entirely clear how they would work in case of cascading updates of the dependent tables graph.

 Here's where the _Data Sources_ come to the rescue!

-With this ready-to-go Java library one may keep their data and business logic in a familiar Google Spreadsheets format while synchronizing dependencies graph automatically via a minimalistic [API](#the-code).
-Moreover, one might want to export the data or run some Java workloads with it — here's where the built-in JSON Schema-based mapping facilities come in very handy.
+With this ready-to-go Java library one may keep their data and business logic in a familiar Google Spreadsheets format while [synchronizing dependencies graph](#the-how) automatically via the minimalistic [API](#the-code).
+Moreover, you might want to export the data or run [some Java workloads](#usage-examples) with it — here is where the built-in JSON Schema-based mapping facilities come in very handy.

 ## The How

-The essence of the solution is to divide large spreadsheets into a group of smaller interconnected ones that are equipped with certain kind of metadata (may be totally invisible for an end user, more on this below).
+The essence of the solution is to divide large spreadsheets into a set of smaller interconnected ones that are equipped with certain kind of metadata (may be totally invisible for an end user, more on this below).
+They can stay denormalized but much less frustrating to work with thanks to narrowing the scope for cascade formulas re-calculations.

+[//]: # (TODO: Add an illustration.
+Diagram #1.
+Spreadsheets separation process.)

-Main concepts used are:
+Main concepts in use are:

 - _Data Source_ — a source of data for the application
 - _data models_ — a set of schemas defining your _business entities_
 - _data mapping_ — a prescription for mapping Data Sources data to business entities

+[//]: # (TODO: Add an illustration.
+Diagram #2.
+Main concepts.)

 ### Data Source

-_Data Source_ description includes it's name, data structure, dependencies, etc. Each one is backed by the corresponding Google Spreadsheet which form it's data structure with the help of _named value ranges_.
-One may think of these as of columns of data in the column-oriented NoSQL database.
+_Data Source_ description includes it's name, data structure, dependencies, etc. Each one is backed by the corresponding Google Spreadsheet which form its data structure with the help of _named value ranges_.
+One may think of these ranges as of columns in the column-oriented databases.

 A _business entity_ is composed of a group of similarly-prefixed named value ranges.
 The prefix is alphanumeric and ends with `_`, e.g. `goods_`.
-In this case a group might consist of `goods_ids`, `goods_names`, `goods_descriptions_full`, etc.
+In this case a group may consist of `goods_ids`, `goods_names`, `goods_descriptions_full`, etc.
-A single Data Source may serve as a data warehouse for multiple business entities, i.e. a single Google Spreadsheet may contain more than one group of similarly-prefixed named value ranges.
+A single Data Source may serve as a data repository for multiple business entities, i.e. a single Google Spreadsheet may contain more than one group of similarly-prefixed named value ranges.

-Data Sources may (and normally _should_) depend on each other's data: a set of shared _named value ranges_.
+Data Sources may (and normally _should_) depend on each other's data, a set of shared named value ranges.
+The dependency may be of two types: regular and historical.
+The historical data dependency is best captured in the following example: imagine you have to predict future costs of _supplies_ by the previously made _orders_ of these _supplies_.

 The Data Sources dependency graph may have all possible quirks: detached vertices, loops (when one Data Source depends on the other which in turn depends on the historical data from the first one), etc. Cascade update may be started from any particular graph node.
 Partial synchronization of a pair of Data Sources is supported, still not recommended.

-Get built automatically, on a first remote request (for pre-initialized set) or upon an addition of a new Data Source.
+This graph can be built automatically, on a first remote request (for pre-initialized set), or upon the registration of a new Data Source.

-The metadata that one needs to provide for a particular Data Source looks consists of:
+The metadata that one is required to provide (in a form of named value ranges) for a particular Data Source consists of:

 - the `spreadsheet_name`, a unique Data Source identifier

 - a set of `3` indicators calculated by _boolean_ spreadsheet formulas:
   * `spreadsheet_status_api_ready` — indicates the absence of running re-calculations
   * `spreadsheet_status_data_errors` — indicates data inconsistency (optional)
   * `spreadsheet_status_data_warnings` — indicates data incompleteness (optional)

 - a set of up to `3` dependency descriptors, e.g. the first one is defined with:
   * `spreadsheet_dependency_1_source` — the dependency identifier
   * `spreadsheet_dependency_1_ranges` — the named ranges of the dependency